PostHog/posthog.com/contents/handbook/growth/marketing/startups.md

 showTitle: true
 ---

 [PostHog for Startups](https://posthog.com/startups) is our program to support early stage companies.
 We offer generous credits together with a bunch of extra goodies.
-This page covers how we run the programme.
+This page covers how we run the program.

 > The YC Deal is a separate deal that we do for the latest batch of YC companies and has [its own page here](/handbook/growth/sales/yc-onboarding).